SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Experiments

-\paragraph{Dataset} We evaluate our approach on \rev{two} benchmark datasets: \rev{NeRF-Synthetic~\citep{nerf}, and }Mip-NeRF 360~\citep{mip-nerf360}. \rev{ While both datasets comprise scenes ranging from synthetic object-scale to real-world outdoor environments with full 360-degree coverage,} \kjs{ its uniform and curated camera trajectories provide limited challenge for active view selection, since even simple heuristics (e.g., furthest-distance selection) already perform reliably under balanced coverage~\citep{Xiao:CVPR24:NeRFDirector}.
-To address this limitation, we carefully curate an extended benchmark dataset including seven diverse scenes from Deep Blending~\citep{deepblending} and Tanks and Temples~\citep{tankandtemples}, which introduce unbalanced view distributions and varied scene scales that better reflect practical conditions.
-All experiments are conducted using images at their original resolutions, and further details on dataset curation are provided in \Sref{Supp:Implementation} of the Appendix. }
+\paragraph{Dataset} We evaluate our approach on two benchmark datasets: NeRF-Synthetic \cite{nerf} and Mip-NeRF 360~\cite{mip-nerf360}.
+Although these datasets span scenes from synthetic object-scale setups to real-world outdoor environments with full 360-degree coverage, their uniform, curated camera trajectories pose only a limited challenge for active view selection, as even simple heuristics (e.g., furthest-distance selection) perform reliably under balanced coverage~\cite{Xiao:CVPR24:NeRFDirector}.
+To address this limitation, we curate an extended benchmark with five diverse scenes from Deep Blending~\cite{deepblending} and Tanks and Temples~\cite{tankandtemples}, which introduce unbalanced view distributions and varied scene scales that better reflect practical conditions.
+All experiments use images at their original resolutions; for further dataset curation details, please refer to Suppl.~\Sref{Supp:Implementation}.

-\paragraph{Counterparts} We compare our method quantitatively and qualitatively against several active 3DGS baselines which operate solely on RGB images: FisherRF~\citep{fisherrf}, \kjs{ACP~\citep{acp}}, and random view selection. \kjs{ We also include 2D-based view selection methods adopted from Active View Selector framework~\citep{wang2024avs}.
-Following this framework, we incorporated two image quality assessment (IQA) models (MUSIQ~\citep{musiq} and CrossScore~\citep{crossscore}) to evaluate perceptual quality.
-Both models were re-implemented according to the authors’ official instructions and publicly available code. }
+\paragraph{Competing Methods} We compare our method quantitatively and qualitatively against several active 3DGS methods that operate solely on RGB images: FisherRF (baseline)~\cite{fisherrf}, ACP~\cite{acp}, and random view selection.
+We also include 2D-based view selection methods from the Active View Selector framework~\cite{wang2024avs}, which incorporates two image quality assessment (IQA) models, MUSIQ~\cite{musiq} and CrossScore~\cite{crossscore}, to evaluate perceptual quality.
+Both models are re-implemented following the authors' official instructions and publicly available code. \cam{We additionally compare against earlier methods such as BayesRays~\cite{bayesrays} and ActiveNeRF~\cite{activenerf} adapted to 3DGS, results are reported in Suppl.~\Sref{Supp:extended_baseline} }